Betty Buckley: Stage

 On January 28, 2013, she was inducted into The American Theater Hall of Fame.
-From January–March 2013, she starred in the London Premiere of Jerry Herman's Dear World, receiving rave reviews.
+From January to March 2013, she starred in the London Premiere of Jerry Herman's Dear World.
 The musical was directed and choreographed by Gillian Lynne, with whom Buckley had previously worked on Cats.

 In September 2013, she starred in the world premiere of Horton Foote's The Old Friends at the Signature Theatre off-Broadway.
-She repeated her performance in 2014 at Houston's famed Alley Theatre.
+She repeated her performance in 2014 at Houston's Alley Theatre.

 In May 2015, it was announced that Buckley would appear as Big Edie in the musical, Grey Gardens at Bay Street Theater in Sag Harbor, NY.
-The production ran August 4, 2015 through August 30, 2015.
-She reprised the role from July 13 to August 14, 2016, at the Ahmanson Theater in Los Angeles.
+The production ran August 4 to 30, 2015.
+She reprised the role from July 13 to August 14, 2016 at the Ahmanson Theatre in Los Angeles.

 On February 12, 2018, it was announced that Buckley would portray the title role in the first national tour of the 2017 Broadway revival of Hello, Dolly!, beginning performances in October 2018 in the Connor Palace at Cleveland's Playhouse Square.
-The cast included Lewis J. Stadlen as Horace Vandergelder, Nic Rouleau as Cornelius, Analisa Leaning as Irene Molloy, Jess LeProtto as Barnaby, Kristen Hahn as Minnie Fay, Colin LeMoine as Ambrose Kemper, Morgan Kirner, as Ermengarde, and Jessica Sheridan as Ernestina.
-Buckley dedicated the January 15th, 2019 performance in San Diego to Carol Channing following her death.
-Ms. Buckley finished her leg of the tour in September 2019 and prepared concerts scheduled in early 2020 at the Cafe Carlyle in NYC and other venues.
+Buckley dedicated the January 15, 2019 performance in San Diego to Carol Channing following her death.
+Buckley finished her leg of the tour in September 2019 and prepared concerts scheduled in early 2020 at the Cafe Carlyle in NYC and other venues.